twilco/cratify/README.md

 ## How does it work?

-* Sign up to receive cratifications for any crate.
+* Sign up to receive cratifications for any crate (and optionally, a specific version of that crate).
 * We monitor the [Cargo index](https://github.com/rust-lang/crates.io-index) for changes - when we see something you care about, we let you know via e-mail.
 * And that's it!